yyy11178/GSULC/README.md

 Introduction
 ---
-Datasets and source code for our paper **A Global Selection and Uncertainly Loss Correction Method for Web-Supervised Fine-Grained Visual Classification**
+Datasets and source code for our paper **A Global Selection and Uncertainly Loss Correction Method for Webly Supervised Fine-Grained Visual Classification**

 Network Architecture